ArthurFDLR/arthurfdlr.github.io/content/projects/others/hough-transform.md

 index: 1
 ---

-The Hough transform is a simple algorithm commonly used in computer vision to detect lines.
-Draw some lines and see the corresponding Hough space.
+The Hough Transform is a simple algorithm commonly used in computer vision to detect any parametric curve.
+Draw some lines and witness the corresponding Hough Transform find them.